JuliaPhysics/Measurements.jl/docs/examples.rst

 Measurements from Strings
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-You can construct ``Measurement`` objects from strings.
-Within parentheses
+You can construct ``Measurement{Float64}`` objects from strings.
+Within
-there is the uncertainty referred to the corresponding last digits.
+parentheses there is the uncertainty referred to the corresponding last digits.

 .. code-block:: julia